-Most people have a love/hate relationship with Microsoft Excel.
-While some love its features and use it on a regular basis, others prefer to use something else or simply not use a reporting tool at all.
-Speaking bluntly, we all know the power Excel can wield, especially if used properly.
+Most people know the power Excel can wield, especially when used properly.
+But fewer people know how to make the most of Excel.
 If you are looking for a guide on how to improve your Microsoft Excel skills, you have landed on the right page.
-Read on to discover more about this subject.

-Excel is one of the best applications available on the market for creating dashboard reports, storing data and administering data.
-This software first appeared on the scene back in 1987, and since then it has grown to become one of the most potent spreadsheet and reports managing software.
+Excel is one of the best applications available on the market for creating spreadsheets to crunch numbers and dashboard reports as well as storing and administering data.
+This software first appeared on the scene back in 1987, and since then it has grown to become one of the most popular pieces of software for home or business.

-This program has several practical uses just waiting to be discovered.
-Whether you are a complete beginner or you have some skills and you consider yourself an advanced user, Microsoft Excel is a tool to be mastered.
-In order to make the most out of this powerful software and learn to use it like a pro, you need to improve your Excel skills.
-Here are 9 unique tips that can greatly help you take advantage of all of Excel’s features.
+This program has many practical uses just waiting to be discovered, beyond the mundane basic spreadsheet function.
+Whether you are a beginner, or you already have some experience with the application, Microsoft Excel is a versatile tool worth mastering.
+However, you need to improve your Excel skills to make the most out of this powerful software and learn to use it like a pro.
+We’ve put together a list of unique tips that covers Excel’s basics and can greatly help you take advantage of all of Excel’s features.

 1. Master the Shortcuts

-First of all, it is paramount to learn how to use shortcuts in order to save precious time.
+You can save precious time by learning some keyboard shortcut Keys.
 Even though most computer and Internet users today cannot imagine navigating online without a mouse or at least a touchpad, you can save a great deal of time by using only the keyboard.
-For instance, you can easily use Ctrl C and Ctrl V for copy and paste.
-Some other useful shortcuts that could come in handy anytime are Ctrl Z for undo, Ctrl PgUp to switch between worksheet tabs, Ctrl A for selecting the entire worksheet, Ctrl F to find items and Ctrl K to insert hyperlinks.
-Here is a complete list with all the shortcuts you need to improve your Microsoft Skills.
+You are probably already familiar with using the functions of Ctrl+C and Ctrl+V to copy and paste.
+Other useful shortcuts that can come in handy include Ctrl+Z, to undo the last action, Ctrl+PgUp to switch between worksheet tabs, Ctrl+A for selecting the entire worksheet, Ctrl+F to find items and Ctrl+K to insert hyperlinks.
+Here is a complete list of Excel keyboard shortcuts from Microsoft itself.

 2. Import Data from a Website

-Learning how to import data is also very important and can greatly speed up your workflow.
-If you come across a website with tons of data that is extremely useful for one of your projects, do not hesitate to convert it into a worksheet.
-Simply click File > Import External Data and click New Web Query.
+Learning how to import data is an essential function that can greatly speed up your workflow.
+If you come across a website with tons of data that you find useful for one of your projects, you can convert it into a worksheet by clicking File > Import External Data and click New Web Query.
 When you click this tab, a new window opens that displays your browser homepage with the URL of the page highlighted.
-Choose the webpage you want to display and copy – paste the link into the Address box.
-Click ok and voilà – your data is imported into an Excel worksheet.
+Choose the webpage you want to display, then copy and paste the link into the Address box.
+Click OK and voilà!
+Your data is imported into an Excel worksheet!

 If you have a large spreadsheet with a lot of information on it, using the Auto filtering feature is the smartest thing you can do.
 To do that, click Data > Filter > Autofilter.
 You can then click one of the small boxes and filter the results according to your own needs.